rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

 Finally, define the RepositoryItem component in the *src/Repository/RepositoryItem/index.js* file to render all the queried information about each repository.
 The file already uses a couple of stylings which you may have defined in a CSS file as suggested before.
-Otherwise the component renders only static information for now.
+Otherwise, the component renders only static information for now.

 {{< highlight javascript >}}
 import React from 'react';